 Your dog will love its easy access to hundreds of walks, including trails through the woods, up the fells or along the lakeside.
 From here you can also hire a rowing boat or take a cruise around the lake with your dog in tow!

-Remember, if you’re heading somewhere you can’t take your dog, you can find a loving dog sitter who’ll treat your dog like family on Rover!
+Why not also check out our friends at Dog Furiendly’s guide answering the question – should I take my dog on holiday?
+Remember, if you’re heading somewhere you can’t take your dog, you can find plenty of loving dog sitters who provide dog boarding in London, Cardiff, Edinburgh and throughout the country on Rover.com!
 Or if you’ve had enough walkies for one holiday but your furry best mate hasn’t, Rover has wonderful dog walkers all over the country who’d love to take the little fella out for a wander while you put your feet up.

 Featured image: Tal y Braich